seud0nym/sigenergy2mqtt/README.md

 pip install sigenergy2mqtt-version-py3-none-any.whl
 ```

-To confirm that it has been installed correctly, verify the version nunmber with this command:
+To confirm that it has been installed correctly, verify the version number with this command:
 ```bash
 sigenergy2mqtt --version
 ```